Introducing West Texas Avian Research, Inc.

 Kelly is assisted by his banding team of Donna Bryan, Carolyn Ohl-Johnson, Rich and Brenda Gatchell.
 The very active banding schedule includes systematic bandings in the Christmas Mountains at the properties of Carolyn Ohl-Johnson http://cmoasis.blogspot.com/, Terry and Suzy Ervin, and Bonnie Wunderlich of Terlingua Ranch, Marc and Maryann Eastman of Davis Mountain Resort, Texas Nature Conservancy's Davis Mountain Preserve, Far Flung Resort at Terlingua, and Lajitas Resort, as well as the personal property of the Bryans located high in the mountains of the Davis Mountains.

-Charles is supported in these efforts by his banding team of Nancy Floyd, Sue Oliver, Jimmy Villers, Carla Hallman, and Amy Allen.
+Charles is supported in these efforts by his banding team of Nancy Floyd, Sue Oliver, Jimmy Villers, Carla Hallman, Barry Cummings, and Carol Strum.
 More complete discussions of these projects are available at http://www.conchovalleybirdbanding.com .